Prytaneis/ioofkingman/content/_index.md

 ---
-title: 'Ananke: a Hugo Theme'
+title: I.O.O.F.
+Lodge No. 8
 featured_image: "/images/1200px-independent_order_of_odd_fellows_-_links_and_eye.jpg"
-description: The Three Links
+description: The Three Links in Kingman, Arizona

 ---
 Welcome to Independent Order of Odd Fellows in Kingman, Arizona.